 My ‘Burnt Wood’ drawings seem to offer internal spaces to explore, glimpses of the secret life of things evolving in a place we cannot see.
-The ‘Absence and Presence’ work evoke the transformative nature of the process of mourning; recapturing something of the essence of what has been lost.
+The ‘Absence and Presence’ works evoke the transformative nature of the process of mourning; recapturing something of the essence of what has been lost.

 ‘The Poetics of Space’ by Gaston Bachelard, translated by John R. Stilgoe.
 The Orion Press, 1969

 ‘Rilke’s Book of Hours – Love poems to God’ translated by Anita Barrows and Joanna Macy.
 Riverhead Books, 1996.